 A person who commits an offence against this Act is liable to the penalty expressly provided as the punishment for the offence, but where a penalty is not expressly provided is liable on conviction to a fine not exceeding $1 000.

-[Section 81 amended by No. 24 of 1986 s.
+[Section 81 amended: No. 24 of 1986 s.
 42.]

 82. Recovery of moneys